“I’m not a builder of buildings, I’m a builder of collections” – Leonard Lauder

 The For Each loop is much neater to write and less likely to have errors.

-Sub ReadRightToLeft() ' Go through sheets from right to left Dim i As Long For i = ThisWorkbook.Worksheets.Count To 1 Step -1 Debug.Print ThisWorkbook.Worksheets(i).Name Next i ' Go through first 3 sheets For i = 1 To 3 Debug.Print ThisWorkbook.Worksheets(i).Name Next i ' Go through every second sheet For i = 1 To ThisWorkbook.Worksheets.Count Step 2 Debug.Print ThisWorkbook.Worksheets(i).Name Next i End Sub
+' Read through the worksheets in different orders ' Note: You need a least 3 worksheets in the workbook or ' you will get an error. ' https://excelmacromastery.com/excel-vba-collections/ Sub ReadRightToLeft() ' Go through sheets from right to left Debug.Print vbNewLine & "Sheets in reverse" Dim i As Long For i = ThisWorkbook.Worksheets.Count To 1 Step -1 Debug.Print ThisWorkbook.Worksheets(i).Name Next i ' Read the names of the first 2 sheets Debug.Print vbNewLine & "First two sheets " For i = 1 To 2 Debug.Print ThisWorkbook.Worksheets(i).Name Next i ' Go through every second sheet Debug.Print vbNewLine & "Every second sheet" For i = 1 To ThisWorkbook.Worksheets.Count Step 2 Debug.Print ThisWorkbook.Worksheets(i).Name Next i End Sub

 The For loop gives more flexibility here but the reality is that most of the time the basic order is all you need.